Instantor API docs

 Step 1 - Loading prerequisites – jQuery library

-The Instantor script requires a jQuery library.
-You can link it from whatever location suits your needs, either locally cached on your server, or from public CDN (for example, from Google's CDN).
+The Instantor script requires a .
+You can link it from whatever location suits your needs, either locally cached on your server, or from public CDN (for example, ).
 Example of Google hosted jQuery library:

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.4.1/jquery.min.js"></script>